Love Story (Taylor Swift song): Awards and nominations

-Live performances and other usage
+Live performances and other uses

+"Love Story" has become a staple in Swift's concerts—as of July 2023, she had performed the song live over 500 times, more than any other song in her discography.
+The song became a number in Swift's shows during which many couples get engaged, specifically after the bridge that has lyrics about Romeo proposing to Juliet.

 During promotion of Fearless in 2008 and 2009, Swift performed "Love Story" on television shows including Good Morning America, Late Show with David Letterman, The Today Show, Dancing with the Stars, The Ellen DeGeneres Show, and Saturday Night Live.
 At the 2008 Country Music Association Awards, she re-enacted the music video for "Love Story", performing the song on a ballroom stage-setting with Gaston playing the love interest.
-Swift and English band Def Leppard performed "Love Story", among other tracks from each artist's repertoire, for a CMT Crossroads episode that was recorded in October 2008; the performance was released on DVD in 2009.
-In the UK, Swift sang "Love Story" on the BBC charity telethon Children in Need, to which she donated £13,000 afterward.
+Swift and the English band Def Leppard performed "Love Story", among other tracks from each artist's repertoire, for a CMT Crossroads episode that was recorded in October 2008; the performance was released on DVD in 2009.
+In the United Kingdom, Swift sang "Love Story" on the BBC charity telethon Children in Need, to which she donated £13,000 afterward.

 "Love Story" was part of the set lists for many of Swift's 2009 headline festival performances, including Houston Livestock Show and Rodeo, Florida Strawberry Festival, Sound Relief, the CMA Music Festival, and Craven Country Jamboree.
 She included the song in the set list of her first headlining concert tour the Fearless Tour (2009–2010).
 The song's performances began with backup dancers dressed in Victorian clothing, dancing to Pachelbel's Canon as a castle backdrop was projected onto the stage.
 Swift emerged from below to an upper level of the stage; she wore an 18th-century-styled crimson gown with golden accents.
 For the final refrain, Swift hid behind backup dancers as she changed into a white wedding dress and a jeweled headband.
 The live performances of "Love Story" were recorded and released on the DVD Journey to Fearless in 2011.

 "Love Story" was the final song on the set list of Swift's second headlining tour, the Speak Now World Tour (2011–2012).
 Swift wore a white sundress and sang the song while roaming across the stage on a flying balcony as confetti rained down and fireworks exploded on stage.
 The song was part of Swift's performance at BBC Radio 1's Teen Awards in October 2012; she appeared in a white dress before changing into silver hot pants and a sheer black top.
 Swift sang the song later the same month as part of a VH1 Storytellers episode that was recorded at Harvey Mudd College in California.
 On January 25, 2013, Swift performed an acoustic version of "Love Story" at the Los Premios 40 Principales in Spain.
 She again included the song in the set list of her third headlining tour the Red Tour (2013–2014), in which she sang it while wearing a white gown.